 After initial recognition, all property, plant and equipment except land, are carried at historical cost less accumulated depreciation and impairment losses.
 Subsequent costs are included in the asset's carrying amount or recognised as a separate asset, as appropriate, only when it is probable that future economic benefits or service potential associated with the item will flow to the University and its cost can be measured reliably.

-Maintenance and Repairs costs of item of any property, plant and equipment, which do not meet the recognition criteria, are charged to the statement of financial performance as expenses.
+Repairs and Maintenance cost of an item of property, plant and equipment, which do not meet the recognition criteria as an addition to assets, are charged to the statement of financial performance as expenses.

 After initial recognition, land, land improvements and buildings (whose fair value can be measured reliably) are carried at its revalued amount, being its fair value at the date of the revaluation, less any subsequent accumulated depreciation, and subsequent accumulated impairment loss.
 Assets in the course of construction (work in progress) are accounted for as cost, based on the value of architect's certificates and other direct costs incurred to the end of the year.
-Assets are not depreciated until they are brought to use
+Assets are not depreciated until they are brought to use.

 Depreciation on assets is charged on a straight-line basis estimated to write each asset down to its estimated residual value over the estimated useful life of the asset.
 Freehold land is not depreciated as it is deemed to have an indefinite useful life.
 The asset's residual value and useful life shall be reviewed and adjusted when appropriate, at each statement of financial position date.
 The depreciation charge for each year is recognised in the statement of financial performance.
 The estimated useful lives and depreciation rates to be applied to each category for the current and corresponding periods are as follows:

-Asset type Depreciation rate Useful lives (years)
+Asset type Depreciation rate Useful lives(years)

-Buildings, structures & infrastructure 2% 50
+Buildings & structures 2% 50

 Production equipment 10% 10

 Equipment 20% 5

 Furniture and fittings 25% 4

 Land improvement 10% 10

-Computers & related equipment 25 % 4
+Computers & related Equipt.
+25% 4

 Motor vehicles 20% 5

 Intangible assets 20% 5

+Infrastructure 10% 10